timeslogistics/times-oms-api-docs/docs/sample_code.rst

 Sample code below are for reference only.

-Please refer to corresponding API documents for latest field definations.
+Please refer to corresponding API documents for latest field definitions.

 Create order [POST /orders/{trackingNumber}]
 --------------------------------------------